 The proposed route is a wonderful one day hike, even if it can be also done as a part (start) of a multi day Ticino trekking (as we did it).
 We best drive first into Corippo and leave bikes there.
 So we don't have to care about how to return back to Locarno.
 The other options are busses which run through Val Verzasca regularly.
-Then we take a cable car up to Cardada and go first on Cimetta, then on Cima della Trosa and finally by a long descent to Megoscia and Corippo.
+Then we take the cable car up to Cardada and go first on Cimetta, then on Cima della Trosa and finally by a long descent to Megoscia and Corippo.
 Gear: Good shoes and poles.
 1. Endurance: cca 250 m of ascent and ca 1350 m of descent.
 The paths are easy, T2 on the Swiss Hiking scale.

 Route description.
 From Cardada, 1329 m, you can either take a chair lift, or walk up on Cimetta, 1671 m.
 Nice parorama there, supported by table descriptions.
 From Cimetta you just continue towards the north.
-First you descend a little (60 meters), from the saddle then you go up again by a good marked path.
+First you descend a little (60 meters), from the saddle you then go up again by a good marked path.
 The summit of Cima della Trosa is directly above you, but you will most likely follow the path, which goes a bit more gently around (towards the W and then on top).

 After reaching the highest point of your hike (of course you can later also add the summit of Madone, 2039 m, which can be reached by a marked path in another 1 h ascent), you continue descending towards the north.
 At first the marked path follows the E ridge, then it crosses the slopes and reaches the saddle (1657 m) between Cima della Trosa and Madone.
 If you have enough ascents, you turn there down towards the east.
 A nice path crosses the slopes of Madone, all the times going high above the valley of Mergoscia.
 After losing some 300 meters you hit the first nice huts, nested on sunny slopes.
 Nice scenes follow one after another, while you are descending through Motta, Bresciadiga and finally into Mergoscia.
 In Mergoscia, close to the village center, you must find a marked path further towards the NE and later N, in the direction of Corippo.
 Of course, if you decided in the morning to prepare bikes in Mergoscia, or if you don't have them at all, you can also immediately return from there to Locarno.
 If you go towards Corippo, a nice marked path leads you above the Vogorno lake.
 You go through forrests, ascending and descending a little, and after good 2 hours you reach the deep creek before the picturesque Corippo.
 An ancient bridge brings you over the gorge and a nice path then up into the village.
 There, or below it (on the N side) your bikes are waiting.
 If not, you may catch a bus in Corippo or in the main Verzasca valley.